geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 #### Horizontal scaling (Scale out)

 Another option is to scale-out also known as horizontal scaling.
 With this path, you will try to get many smaller EC2 instances like 8-50 of t3.mediums.

 > Each of them will have 2 vCPUs and 4 GB of RAM.
 So a fleet of 50 t3.mediums can give you 100 vCPUs and 200 GBs of RAM in total.
 To distribute the load correctly among the fleets of these new EC2 instances you can use [Amazon Application load balancer](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/).

 To make the application more scalable you can use Amazon RDS db.m5.8xlarge instance with 32 vCPUs and 128 GB RAM.
 As per need, you can also configure the backup.
 At this point, your 50 servers are your cattle if 3 dies, you spin up 3 more.

-If there is a lot less load then only 3 instances are running and when traffic spikes up 20 more come up in minutes.
+> If there is much less load then only 3 instances are running and when traffic spikes up 20 more come up in minutes.

 After the sale period ends you scale down the DB to a db.m5.large and things are working fine for 500 orders a day.

 As this is important let’s explain it visually below:  PS: pardon my bad designing skills :)